-You most likely, don’t remember me.
+You might not remember me.
 Indeed, I only just barely remember you.
 Nonetheless, your influence on my life has been immense.
-I am one of your many Whitehorse Elementary French Immersion students.
-As a wide eyed pupil in your grade three class, it was with that I began my journey learning how to learn a new language.
-It is a journey that has taken me to many lands, to moments of life rich and deep, experiences dazzling and wonderful.
-It has helped me work with others across the barriers of culture and language to to accomplish the most unlikely, beautiful, and timely of collaborations .
+I am one of your many many Whitehorse Elementary French Immersion students.
+As a wide-eyed pupil in your grade three class, you helped me take my first step in learning how to learn a new language.
+That step has since become a journey– a road that has taken me to many lands and experiences so deep, dazzling and wonderful.
+By mastering languages I have been able to reach across the barriers of culture to make the most unlikely of friendships, loves and collaborations .
 For all this I am so grateful.

-I struggled to learn French and often I had to stay after school to catch up.
-I remember being the last student in the classroom on cold dark Yukon evenings.
-You would stay extra hours to help students like me who were struggling and who had fallen behind.
+But it wasn’t a smooth start.
+As you may recall, I was one of your “remedial” students.
+I struggled to learn French in your class and often I had to stay after school to catch up.
+I remember being the last student in the classroom on cold, dark, Yukon winter evenings.
+You would stay extra hours to help students like me who had fallen behind.
 I remember running magnetic picture cards through a white machine to hear the corresponding French word.
 You then had me speak the word, repeating it over and over until I got it right.
 You would be working at your desk, yet every once and a while you would catch my mispronunciation, and encourage me to try once again.

 It is also a key that has opened doors everywhere I have gone.

 When my family moved from Whitehorse to Ottawa, I was enrolled again in French immersion.
-My parents and teachers were astonished to discover that my Yukon French was not only better than my middle-school Ontarian peers, it seemed that I was able to retain my French lessons better.
-And I enjoyed it!
-Even in a predominantly English high school, when I was no longer academically obliged, I kept up with French courses.
-I continued all the way through university.
+My parents and teachers were astonished to discover that my Yukon French was at a higher level than my middle-school Ontarian peers.
+I seemed to be able to retrain my lessons better and… I enjoyed the classes!
+Even in a predominantly English high school, when I was no longer academically obliged, I kept taking French courses.

 In this way, learning to speak French fluently was just the beginning.
 Over the years, I have come to speak the languages of the places I have lived.

 But not only have I learned to speak, there has always been something about my pronunciation and accent that people love.
 People can understand me.
 I have been told it has to do with the clarity and clearness of my speech– almost a lack of an accent.
 Not even French Canadians can guess where I am from: “What is that accent?” they ask.
-It’s too difficult to explain, so it remains my little secret: it is my Madame Henderson, Whitehorse Elementary, Yukon accent!
+It’s too difficult to explain, so it remains my little secret: it is my Whitehorse Elementary accent!

-I have learned that the effort and energy one invests in speaking clearly the words of others is a way to honor the people and culture of a place.
-Being able to show my respect this way, has led to spectacular intercultural connections.
+On this journey, have learned that the effort and energy one invests in speaking clearly the words of others is a way to honor the people and culture of a place.
+To learn the words of another language is to give attention and energy to that culture and the people who belong to it.
+It is a universally appreciated act– especially for small or dwindling language groups.
+Being able to give this gift, has led to spectacular intercultural connections.
 These moments and connections could have only happened speaking the tongue of the people of the land….